CIML-bioinformatic/JPGlab_LysoDC/README.md

 - Clone the github repository
 - Download the docker images tar file
 - Load the docker images on your system
-- Download the raw data (sequencing data)
+- Download the pre-processed data (Cell Ranger results) and the processed data (analysis results)
 - Set the WORKING_DIR environment variable

 ##### Download the docker images